Neelav-0211/TradeMatchingEngine/README.md

 A high-performance, low-latency trade matching engine implemented in C++.

 ## Overview
 This project focuses on implementing a trade matching engine with emphasis on performance optimization, concurrency, and efficient data structures.
-The purpose is to learn how to write scalable, high-performance C++ code and implement parallel code execution steps.
+The purpose is to learn how to write scalable, high-performance C++ code.

 ## Features
 - Fast order book implementation